shermanflan/aws-methods/async_ingest/README.md

 # Bulk Data Extraction/Import
-This repo demonstrates a possible approach for bulk extraction of data from Redshift intto a postgres database using native AWS-features.
+This repo demonstrates a possible approach for bulk extraction of data from Redshift into a postgres database using native AWS-features.
 In order to reduce time spent on blocking I/O, the `asyncio` library is used when invoking these features from Python.